shubhivermax/Flashcard.Codepath/README.md

-# Joke Flashcards
+# SWE Internship Trivia Flashcards

 A modern, interactive flashcard application built with React and Vite.
-This application allows users to study jokes through an engaging flashcard interface.
+This application helps software engineering interns and students test their knowledge of popular tools, platforms, and concepts used in the industry.

 ## Features

 - Interactive card flipping animation
-- Sequential navigation through 10 classic jokes
+- Sequential navigation through 10 SWE trivia questions
+- User input for answers with immediate feedback
 - Clean, modern UI with a warm color scheme
 - Responsive design that works on all devices
 - Smooth transitions and animations
+- Visual feedback for correct/incorrect answers

 ## Technologies Used